elixir-bridge/elixir-bridge.github.io/02_Intro_to_Elixir/01-why-program-why-elixir.markdown

 position: 1
 ---

-## Why Program?
-  Programming is fun.
-It's also frustrating and difficult and creative and gives you a new perspective on the world.
-It's also a good job.
-You sit down (or stand at a standing desk), do your work, and go home.
-The worst hazards are RSI and spontaneous chair failure.
-It's in high demand, so it pays well.
-Until the machines can program themselves, there will be a need for people to make them do what humans need them to do.
-Also, everything is a computer now.
-Cars, phones, watches, even appliances like refrigerators and washing machines.
-Learning to program will help you understand all of these other machines.
-It gives you a perspective, a way to see things that are unknowable otherwise.
-That makes it powerful, even if your job isn't to write code every day.

-## Why Elixir?
-  Right at the start, Elixir is fast.
-It runs as well as or better than any other language at its level of abstraction, that is how far away from machine code.
-It's designed to work with modern computers that have many CPU cores that run in parallel, and even across networks.
-It has a pretty easy to understand syntax, relative to some languages.
-The official docs are thorough, with examples of how to use the functions and modules that are included in the language.
-It's relatively young, and the community is very welcoming to new people.

 ## Why Functional Programming?

   At their lowest level, computer programs are a step-by-step series of instructions to follow.